pablospaltro/pablospaltro/README.md

 ### 🙏

-Currently, I'm enrolled in Java Spring Boot and QC Automation courses.
+Currently enrolled in Java Spring Boot and QC Automation courses.

 As I work on my own app, I'm also exploring new ideas, with a self-taught enthusiasm.
 So far, I've been taking my first steps with GUI, recreating the video game PONG 🏓 with Java Swing, and a Calculator 🧮 with Java FX and CSS.